Find a Part Now

 Second generation (1982–1988)

-A station wagon version called the Town and Country was added as well.
-A special Town and Country convertible was also made from 1983 until 1986 with a 1,105 total produced, which like the wagon featured simulated wood paneling that made it resemble the original 1940s Town and Country.
+A station wagon version called the Town and Country was also added.
+A unique Town and Country convertible was also made from 1983 until 1986 with a 1,105 total produced, which, like the wagon, featured simulated wood paneling that made it resemble the original 1940s Town and Country.
 This model was part of the well-equipped Mark Cross option package for the latter years.

-Despite being mechanically similar to the Aries and Reliant, its fascias closely resembled those of the larger E-body sedans.
-This generation featured Chrysler's Electronic Voice Alert, a computerized voice which warned drivers about various conditions with phrases such as "A door is ajar" or "Your engine oil pressure is low".
+Despite being mechanically similar to the Aries and Reliant, its fascias closely resembled the larger E-body sedans.
+This generation featured Chrysler's Electronic Voice Alert, a computerized voice that warned drivers about various conditions with phrases such as "A door is ajar" or "Your engine oil pressure is low".

-The LeBaron was facelifted for 1986 receiving rounder front and rear ends to improve aerodynamics.
-The sedan's full vinyl roof was replaced by a landau padded top.
-The instrumentation cluster was revised from a rectangle speedometer and fuel gauge with a message center to round gauges similar to the Reliant/Aries but with a argent surround for a more upscale appearance.
-Coupes and convertibles were dropped for 1987, being replaced by the all-new J-body LeBaron released that year.
-The sedan and wagon continued with minor change until 1988.
+The LeBaron was facelifted for 1986, receiving rounder front and rear ends to improve aerodynamics.
+A landau padded top replaced the sedan's full vinyl roof.
+The instrumentation cluster was revised from a rectangle speedometer and fuel gauge with a message center to round gauges similar to the Reliant/Aries but with an argent surround for a more upscale appearance.
+Coupes and convertibles were dropped for 1987, replaced by the all-new J-body LeBaron released that year.
+The sedan and wagon continued with minor changes until 1988.
 A new digital dashboard replaced the analog gauges for a more modern appearance.
 A larger LeBaron sedan based on the Dodge Spirit and Plymouth Acclaim would arrive for the 1990 model year.

 1985–1989 LeBaron GTS